 Bordered by Minnesota to the east, Montana to the right, and Canada to the north, the state was the northern half of Dakota Territory until statehood in 1889.
 As if the natural beauty of North Dakota is not enough to attract nursing candidates, North Dakota is a state to be reckoned with on the future economic front.

 Choosing a career in nursing is a meaningful decision and a wise career move.
-Nursing is a profession dedicated to the caring, support, and aide of others.
+Nursing is a profession dedicated to the caring for, supporting, and aide of others.
 Nurses get the joy of doing a job that matters, the recognition and prestige that comes with being a nurse in North Dakota, and comparably excellent compensation.
 To find the right path for your career in nursing, begin with the best North Dakota nursing programs.

 HOW DO I BECOME A NURSE IN NORTH DAKOTA?